 Additionally Kingston is the home of the CCTG Clinical Trials Group, Canada's premiere cooperative oncology group, which carries out clinical trials in cancer therapy, supportive care and prevention with internationally recognized clinical trialists based in Kingston.
 There is much opportunity for involvement in research focused on hematologic malignancy.

 The Division of Hematology is based at Kingston Health Sciences Centre (KHSC) with sites at Kingston General Hospital (KGH) and Hotel Dieu Hospital (HDH), southeastern Ontario’s leading centre for complex-acute and specialty care and home to the Cancer Centre of Southeastern Ontario.
 KHSC serves almost 500,000 people through its Kingston facility and 24 regional affiliate and satellite sites.
 KGH was ranked in 2011 as one of Canada’s Top 40 Research Hospitals by Research Infosource.

 In addition to their Kingston experience, residents complete mandatory rotations in different centres.
-Two rotations in Allogeneic Stem Cell Transplantation occur at either Ottawa General Hospital or The Princess Margaret Cancer Centrein Toronto, or at another suitable centre if required.
-The rotation in Pediatric Hematology occurs at the Hospital for Sick Children in Toronto or at CHEO in Ottawa.
-Residents also complete a Community Hematology rotation in Kitchener, providing them with a unique opportunity to manage acute myeloid leukemia in a community hospital and further developing resident hematology consultancy skills.
+A two-block rotation in Allogeneic Stem Cell Transplantation occurs at either Ottawa General Hospital or The Princess Margaret Cancer Centre in Toronto.
+The rotation in Pediatric Hematology occurs at KHSC, at the Hospital for Sick Children (Toronto) or at CHEO (Ottawa).
+Residents also complete a Community Hematology rotation in Kitchener (or another appropriate community site), providing them with a unique opportunity to manage acute myeloid leukemia in a community hospital and further developing resident hematology consultancy skills.